 According to U.S. statistics, 25% of the construction workforce will be at retirement age by 2020, and the shortage of skilled construction workers is expected to continue.

-As employees are the backbone of any construction company, retaining high quality workers is vital.
+As employees are the backbone of any construction company, retaining highquality workers within this industry is vital.
 Great onboarding is one of the best ways to increase construction worker productivity and retention.
 Companies with a structured onboarding program have been shown to retain 91% of their employees the first year.
 A standardized, automated process empowers your team to provide a consistent, excellent onboarding experience for every new hire.